pschanely/pschanely.github.io/_posts/2020-02-04-how-crosshair-works-part-1.md

 * Dealing with potentially aliased mutable values (x is y).
 * Creating symbolics for your custom classes.
 * Reconciling error behavior (ValueErrors, TypeErrors).
+* Implicitly converting types accurately.
 * Managing evaluation order. (under-approximation and over-approximation tactics)
+* Creating symbolics for base classes, or even for `object`.